 You’ll also have an option to create a blank invoice and save it as a template.
 That makes it easier to create a truly custom invoice that’s unique to your business type and brand.

 There are many types of invoices, but not all of them would apply to your industry of payment model.
 Some of the most common include:

-- Automated invoices, most commonly used for recurring shipments or subscriptions
+- ✅ Automated invoices, most commonly used for recurring shipments

-- Debit invoices, which are used when extra charges or alterations apply
+- ✅ Debit invoices, which are used for extra charges or alterations

 So, what goes into an invoice?